mi4c/Posh3d_cube_ball/README.md

 # Posh3d_cube_ball
-This was just my test how to do some 3D graphics with powershell...
+This is just my test how to do some 3D graphics with powershell...
 And to get more familiar with powershell classes.

 Move ball with keys up,down,left,right